zakhard90/token-trader-dapp/README.md

 ## Prerequisites

 - Node.js 18+ and npm
-- MetaMask or WalletConnect compatible wallet
+- MetaMask or Reown compatible wallet
-- Access to Ethereum network (Mainnet or Sepolia testnet)
+- Access to Sepolia testnet

 ## Installation